mattbullen/harvard-cscie15-p1/README.md

 ## CSCI E-15 Dynamic Web Applications Portfolio

-Portfolio for the Fall 2015 Dynamic Web Applications class.
-Projects will be added as I finish them!
+In progress - a portfolio for the Fall 2015 Dynamic Web Applications class.
+Right now, I've completed the first project.
+The remaining links just lead to placeholder pages, and will be updated as I finish each project.

 ##### View P1: http://p1.matthewbullen.me
 ##### View P2: http://p2.matthewbullen.me